jperradin/nexus/docs/api_reference.md

 ### OrderParameterAnalyzer

-Computes the percolation order parameter $P_\infty$, the fundamental signature of the percolation phase transition.
-This metric quantifies the fraction of networking nodes belonging to the percolating cluster and vanishes below the percolation threshold.
+Computes the percolation order parameter (P_inf) for each connectivity type.
+The order parameter is the fraction of networking nodes that belong to the percolating cluster.
-Note that the order parameter is computed for the xx, yy, and zz directions only (no triclinic geometry support for now).

 #### Inheritance